-To make sure the libraries are configured correctly you can go to Project Structure → Modules → Project Dependencies.
-Here you can add additional libraries which you'd like to use in your application.
+To make sure that libraries are properly configured, go to the Project Structure → Modules → Project Dependencies.
+There you can review and modify the list of libraries as you see fit.

 7. Check web settings

-To make sure web descriptor and web resources directory are configured correctly you can go to Project Structure → Facets.
-Here you can configure additional descriptors (e.g. specific to application server) and change web resource directories.
+To check the Web descriptor and resources directory configuration, go to Project Structure → Facets and configure descriptors (e.g. application server specific), or change Web resource directories.

 These settings will be used to build artifacts.

 8. Check configured artifacts

 An artifact is what IntelliJ IDEA deploys to application server when you run your application.
 To make sure that artifacts are properly configured, go to Project Structure → Artifacts.

 This dialog lets you change existing artifacts, or add new ones.